Cognigy/Documentation/docs/en/docs/usage-doc.md

 Find here on how to do [SSH authentication on Ubuntu Linux](https://www.thomas-krenn.com/en/wiki/SSH_public_key_authentication_under_Ubuntu).

 <div class="divider"></div>
-## Running documentation on your PC
+## Running Cognigy documentation on your PC

 **Requirements:**